 In Khao Lak-Lam Ru National Park, orchids, beauty and hospitable people are everywhere.
-Located in Thailand's province of Phang Nga, Khao Lak-Lam Ru consists of pristine beaches, lush greenery, immaculate woodlands and two mountain tops.
+Located in Thailand’s province of Phang Nga, Khao Lak-Lam Ru consists of pristine beaches, lush greenery, pristine woodlands and two mountain tops.
 Often referred to as Khao Lak, many people consider it a haven from the turmoil of current world events.
-There is an abundance of activities all year in this tropical wonderland.
-Vacationers have discovered that a month is not enough to savour its rich ecology and cultural heritage.
+Activities are abundant all year in this tropical wonderland.
+Vacationers have discovered that a month is insufficient to savour its rich ecology and cultural heritage.

-You can join a tour group that circles around the bay.
+You can join a tour group that circles the bay.
 It also navigates into caves and lagoons.
 The coral reefs that you see attest to the clarity of the water.
-Fees range from 1,700 THB to 3,700 THB, which is the equivalent of 39.65 to 86.70 UK pounds.
+Fees range from 1,700 THB to 3,700 THB, equivalent to 39.65 to 86.70 UK pounds.

 Beaches in Phang Nga

 Nang Thong Beach is a major beach destination.
-It is near the bay and characterised by a panorama of endless white sand with the mountains and trees in the background.
+It is near the bay and characterised by a panorama of endless white sand with mountains and trees in the background.
 You can snorkel, swim, surf, dive, jet ski and ride boats here.
-It is not overcrowded, and the whole area is very clean with no litter, bird droppings or waste materials washing ashore.
+It is not overcrowded, and the whole area is very clean, with no litter, bird droppings or waste materials washing ashore.
 When not swimming, bathers relax on their beach towels on the spotless sand.
 Roofed picnic tables are located a short distance away.
 Everything you need is within walking distance.
-There are nice bars and restaurants located in the village of Ban La On, which is within walking distance.
+There are nice bars and restaurants in Ban La On, which is within walking distance.

-Pak Weeb Beach is the among the most peaceful and gratifying destinations in the world.
-Great care is taken to protect its environment from noise and pollution.
+Pak Weeb Beach is among the most peaceful and gratifying destinations worldwide.
+Great care is taken to protect the environment from noise and pollution.
 Motorboats are not allowed.
 The beach and the area surrounding it is always clean.
 The sand is in excellent shape.
 Pak Weeb is an ideal place for walking, recovering your serenity and falling in love with life again.
 You can swim and surf all day in privacy.
-It's secluded, and the atmosphere is unhurried.
-You can wake up at dawn to watch the spectacular sunrise or enjoy the sunset while you eat in the town's bars and restaurants, which are within walking distance amidst the lush greenery.
+It’s secluded, and the atmosphere is unhurried.
+You can wake up at dawn to watch the spectacular sunrise or enjoy the sunset while you eat in the town’s bars and restaurants, which are within walking distance amidst the lush greenery.

-Natai Beach is an idyllic six-mile stretch, also known as Pilai Beach due to its near proximity to Pilai village.
-Since it is isolated, Natai Beach is becoming a favourite destination of international celebrities who crave a quiet and secluded beach resorts.
+Natai Beach is an idyllic six-mile stretch, also known as Pilai Beach due to its proximity to Pilai village.
+Since it is isolated, Natai Beach is becoming a favourite destination of international celebrities who crave quiet and secluded beach resorts.
 The strict building and zoning laws ensure that the beach remains unspoiled.
-Aside from the sound of the waves and movement of the leaves, the place is quiet.
+Aside from the waves sound and the leaves’ movement, the place is quiet.
 It does not have chairs, picnic tables, cabanas and commercial distractions.